 Iceland is often known as the land of fire and ice and it’s also very well known in the fishing world for its 1st class fly fishing.
 However many people who visit Iceland for fishing are not aware of just how much else there is to see or do.
 There is so much to offer Iceland is also the perfect destination to make a family holiday that combines fishing and non-fishing days.
-If you would like to enjoy everything Iceland has to offer call our offices on 01603 407596 and our staff will only be too happy to talk you through some of your options.
+If you would like to enjoy everything Iceland has to offer call our offices and our staff will only be too happy to talk you through some of your options.

 Iceland is a subarctic Island in the middle of the North Atlantic.
 Iceland’s landmass consists of glaciers, mountains, lava fields, lakes and rivers.
 The Island is actually still geologically and Volcanically active which helps add to its huge diversity of natural interests.